manwar/theweeklychallenge/content/blog/build-docker-image.md

 But, I had trouble accessing the site.

-I knew, `Dave Cross`, has played with `Docker` a lot as he wrote [**4 part series**](https://dev.to/davorg/docker-and-dancer-4m82) post.
+I knew that `Dave Cross`, had extensive experience with `Docker` a lot as he had written a [**four-part series**](https://dev.to/davorg/docker-and-dancer-4m82) on it.

 I decided to reach out to him for help.

-He replied instantly but unfortunately, he also had the similar issue.
+He replied instantly but unfortunately, he was facing a similar issue.

-In the meantime, I decided to change the base image to `alpine` as suggested by `Dave`.
+In the meantime, I decided to switch the base image to `alpine` as `Dave` had suggested.

 <br>